-A gold Rolex watch has become an internationally recognized symbol of success and personal achievement; however Rolex manufactures their watches from a number of different metals, in order to achieve a range of appearances and varying degrees of luxury.
-While a yellow gold Rolex is a tried and true aesthetic, the following are some of the most popular alternatives that Rolex offers today.
+A gold Rolex watch has become an internationally recognized symbol of success and personal achievement; however, Rolex manufactures their watches from a number of different metals, in order to achieve a range of appearances and varying degrees of luxury.
+While a yellow gold Rolex is a tried and true aesthetic, the following are some of the many alternatives that Rolex offers today.

-Although it is the most common and humble material that Rolex uses to manufacture their watches, stainless steel on Submariners is also considered to be the most practical.
+Although it is the most common and humble material that Rolex uses to manufacture their watches, stainless steel is also considered the most practical.
 In addition to being exponentially less expensive than gold, stainless steel is also significantly lighter and stronger, which makes for an overall more robust and durable watch.

 Much like virtually everything else that Rolex produces, the white gold used for Rolex watches is a proprietary 18-karat alloy that is specifically engineered for optimum durability and takes on an extraordinary luster when polished.
-Additionally, Rolex reserves certain configurations of watches for white gold references only, such as the all-blue “Smurf” Submariner, and the “Pepsi” version of the ceramic GMT-Master II.
+Additionally, Rolex reserves certain configurations of watches for white gold references only, such as the all-blue “Smurf” Submariner and the Yacht-Master 42.

 Everose is a contemporary metal finish, officially released to the market in 2005.
 It is essentially a rose gold (or pink gold) alloy crafted from a combination of pure gold, copper, and platinum.
 While rose gold has been an option within the Rolex catalog in the past, Everose is the first time the metal finish has been produced entirely in-house.
 To reiterate that it is made in the Rolex foundry, the brand crowned it “Everose” rather than just advertise it as rose gold, and it is particularly engineered to not lose its warm hue with exposure to the elements.